divyaa1511/Social_Networking/README.md

 The application should now be running in a Docker container and accessible at http://localhost:8000.

 ## Postman Collection
-The Postman collection for this project is available in the postman directory.
+The Postman collection for this project is available in the social directory as postman_collection.json.
 You can import the collection into Postman to test the API endpoints.

-## License
-Save this content to a file named `README.md` in your project root directory.
-This file provides an overview of the project, installation instructions, API endpoints, and additional information like how to run the project with Docker and where to find the Postman collection.